tgstoecker/MuWU/README.md

 This will assign the mutation to the corresponding stock automatically at the end of the workflow.
 <br>

+## Once everything is set up - run the workflow:

+Check the workflow (dryrun; testbuild of DAG):
+`snakemake --use-conda --cores 24 --conda-prefix conda_envs -np`

+Run the workflow:
+`snakemake --use-conda --cores 24 --conda-prefix conda_envs`

+`--conda-prefix conda_envs` will look for/install the environments in a directory called `conda_envs/`.
+This is especially important if you should use the singularity container.
+Here the main software and test folder all have their respective environments installed in such a directory.
+If you omit this parameter snakemake/conda will try to download & install all required software which the container was specifically build for to circumvent.

+#### Output
+Final outputs are generated in the directory `./MuSeq_table_final`

 The main output files are: